 How To Deduct Amortization

 The purpose of this section is to explain how you deduct amortization.

 Form 4562.
-You deduct amortization that begins during the current year by completing Part VI of Form 4562 and attaching it to your current year's return file the form for another reason.
-You must file Form 4562 in any of the following situations.
+You deduct amortization that begins during the current year by completing Part VI of Form 4562 and attaching it to your current year's return.